-Full proposals will be reviewed and ranked as two separate groups according to funding requested (\$140K or \$40K) by a TRP that is comprised of subject matter experts from the region.
+Full proposals will be reviewed and ranked as two separate groups according to funding requested (\$140K or \$40K) by a TRP that is composed of subject matter experts from the region.
 NJSGC's federal program officer will be an ex-officio member of this review panel.
 The rating criteria for the TRP will be:

 - Technical and Scientific Merit (40 pts)

 - Responsiveness to NJSGC's Strategic Plan and research priorities and expected benefits (15 pts)

 - Outreach Plan (15 pts)

-- Student involvement and potential to engage diverse/and or under-represented student populations (15 pts)
+- Student involvement and potential to engage students from a variety of backgrounds.
+(15 points)

 - Data management plan (5 pts)

 - Professional qualifications of the investigators (5 pts)

 - Budget (5 pts)